2017aug09. Hello and welcome to the Cardhouse Historical Archive of Cardhouse And The Web In General.

 The Cardhouse.com domain started August 1 1997.
 Before then, it was sitting on a number of janky ISPs with /directory/structures/like/~this/xmag.htm.
 Below is an old page of links from November 5th 1997.
 How many of those zines are still around?
 My guess is zero.
 [LQQKS] Okay it was more than zero.
 RIP 97.3% of this lot.

 Entropy has been my go-to pocket ace every time some jagoff copies some inane bit of rambling from this site.
 "Ahhhhh, they'll be dead soon enough."
-And then n years later, sure enough, the domain is 100% gone and I lean back in my recliner with a freshly-cracked young coco-nut and a straw.
-"Ahhhhhhhh, later chump," I say between sips.
+And then n years later, sure enough, the domain is 100% gone and I lean back in my recliner with a newly-cracked young coco-nut and a straw.
+"Ahhhhhhhh, later chump," I say between glorious, fresh sips.
 I'M PLAYING THE LONG CON STEP OFF.

 Incredibly old home screens remind us that much has changed with technology, yet much has remained the same except for the different parts.
 Here below is a Cardhouse home screen from January 12 1998.

 In the old times before logic, everyone made tiny buttons for their website.
 They were so small!
-But some of them were animated so you could really emphasize how important it was about the teen sluts.
+Some of them were animated so you could really emphasize how important it was about the teen sluts.
 Here below, a selection of buttons.
 I'm sure there are more out there.
 I'm afraid to look.

 Look, there's Music Boulevard!
 Does anyone remember Music Boulevard?
 They had so many coupons.
 What you would do is get a bunch of CDs for like a dollar each then take them and sell them to your local record store for four dollars or so.
 I think my friend single-handedly bankrupted Music Boulevard.
 Seriously, it became a family endeavor and the postal carrier would show up way too often at his house with one of those big tubs filt with CDs.